Lake Ontario: Human history

-The lake became a hub of commercial activity following the War of 1812 with canal building on both sides of the border and heavy travel by lake steamers.
-Steamer activity peaked in the mid-19th century before competition from railway lines.
+The lake became a hub of commercial activity following the War of 1812 with canal building on both sides of the border and significant sailing and steamer commerce.

+Sailing commerce on Lake Ontario was initially significant but declined relative to the other Great Lakes after the mid-19th century as the centers of colonialist agriculture, timbering, and mining moved farther west.
+After the Erie Canal opened, much of the movement of people and commodities between the East Coast and the Great Lakes circumvented Lake Ontario.
+Oswego remained an important port on Lake Ontario during this time because the Oswego Canal allowed shippers to connect to the Erie Canal while avoiding bottlenecks at Buffalo, New York.
+Kingston, Clayton, and Oswego were major 19th century wooden shipbuilding centers on Lake Ontario.
+Oil and coal were important commodities shipped on Lake Ontario through the early 20th century.
 In the late 19th and early 20th centuries, a type of scow known as a stone hooker was in operation on the northwest shore, particularly around Port Credit and Bronte.
 Stonehooking was the practice of raking flat fragments of Dundas shale from the shallow lake floor of the area for use in construction, particularly in the growing city of Toronto.